Kingsley Kuku

-Kingsley Kuku is a Nigerian political and environmental rights activist, the special adviser to former President Goodluck Jonathan of Nigeria on Niger Delta Affairs and the chairman of the Presidential Amnesty Programme.
+Kingsley Kuku (born 14 February 1970) is a Nigerian political and environmental rights activist, a former special adviser to ex-President Goodluck Jonathan of Nigeria on Niger Delta Affairs and the chairman of the Presidential Amnesty Programme.

-During his university days, he was once a student activist, a student leader and a one time National Association of Nigerian Students mobilization officer.
+During his university days, Kuku was a student activist and leader and at one time National Association of Nigerian Students mobilization officer.
 He joined the campaign for the return of democratic government to Nigeria.
 He has remained a pioneer in the development and restoration of lasting peace in the Niger Delta region of Nigeria.

-Kingsley Kuku after his involvement with the Ijaw youths, contested and was elected as member of Ondo State House of Assembly and thereafter became the chairman of the house committee for a period of four years.
+Kuku after his involvement with the Ijaw youths, contested and was elected as member of Ondo State House of Assembly and thereafter became the chairman of the house committee for a period of four years.
 He was appointed as a special adviser to the former President Goodluck Jonathan in 2011.
-In that same year he was a guest speaker at Chatham House, an institute for international affairs, where he delivered a paper.
+In that same year, Kuku was a guest speaker at Chatham House, an institute for international affairs, where he delivered a paper.
 He received several honorary awards in Atlanta, Georgia, in the United States.

 Early life and education

-Kuku was born into a Christian family in Arogbo, Ondo State, the traditional headquarters of the Ijaw ethnic nationality in Ondo State.
-He was born on 14 February 1970.
+Kingsley Kuku was born on 14 February 1970 into a Christian family in Arogbo, the traditional headquarters of the Ijaw ethnic nationality, in Ondo State, Nigeria.
 He had his primary and secondary education between 1977 and 1988 in Arogbo.
 He then graduated with a bachelor's degree in English Language at Ondo State University, Akure.

-He attended Patrick Catholic Primary School, Arogbo, Ondo State (1977–1983), Nigeria.
+He attended Patrick Catholic Primary School, Arogbo, Ondo State (1977–1983).
 He had his secondary education at Ijaw National High School, Arogbo, Ondo State (1983–1988).
 He obtained a Bachelor of Education degree in English language at the Ondo State University, Ado Ekiti, now Ekiti State University in 1995; and MSc in international relations and strategic studies at Igbinedion University, Okada Edo State (2011–2012), Nigeria.
-He also had a stint at University of Cambridge where he got a certificate in dispute resolution in 2008.
-In recognition of his role in the advancement of Nigeria's fledgling democracy, Kuku was conferred with an honorary Doctorate in Political science in November 2013 by Igbinedion University, Okada Edo State, Nigeria.
+He also had a stint at University of Cambridge, where he got a certificate in dispute resolution in 2008.
+In recognition of his role in the advancement of Nigeria's fledgling democracy, Kuku was conferred with an honorary doctorate in Political science in November 2013 by Igbinedion University, Okada Edo State, Nigeria.
 Hon.
 Kingsley Kemebradigha Kuku is a Senior Stat.
 Law Student of UCLAN, England, United Kingdom.

 He holds a Doctor of Philosophy from Selinus University of Sciences and Literature in international relations (peace studies) and an Executive Certificate in Public Leadership from the Harvard Kennedy School of Government.